stevenaeola/gitpitch/prog/assessment_2_progblack_2021/README.md

 - Beckground (10%): What do you need to know before starting, including links to material to catch up
 - Learning materials (10%): appropriate links to external resources with commentary
 - Evaluation (10%): How useful is the skill, compared with the effort of learning it

-- Presentation (10%)
+A presentation mark (10%) will be awarded on the basis of
   - written in markdown
-  - appropriate choice of media (images, video)
+  - choice of media (images, video)
-  - clear writing appropriate for audience
+  - clear writing style appropriate for audience

- The giode for learners should have a maximum total word count of 1500 words, as measured by the [Microsoft VS Code Word Count plugin](https://marketplace.visualstudio.com/items?itemName=ms-vscode.wordcount)
+ The guide for learners should have a maximum total word count of 1500 words, as measured by the [Microsoft VS Code Word Count plugin](https://marketplace.visualstudio.com/items?itemName=ms-vscode.wordcount)

 ## Submission